mveitas/loggly-rsyslog/README.md

 Loggly rsyslog Cookbook
 ================
 Installs and configures rsyslog for use with [Loggly](http://loggly.com).
 This cookbook was built upon the work from an existing cookbook, https://github.com/kdaniels/loggly-rsyslog.

 Requirements
 ------------
 - Chef 11 or higher
 - **Ruby 1.9.3 or higher**
-- rsyslog is exists on the system

 Platform
 --------